samarpro/villani-code/README.md

 This label is instruction.
 This label is fate.

 If benchmark is weak, benchmark will confess.
 If environment is broken, environment get named.
 If harness fail, harness receive public humiliation.
 Truth in artifacts.
 Precision in blame.
-No fake rigor.
 No decorative discipline.
 No benchmark opera with smoke machine and fake confidence.

 ## Safety